Stepan Artyomenko: World War II

 Not long after the German invasion of the Soviet Union, Artyomenko was deployed to the warfront in August 1941 as an ordinary soldier.
-During the fighting around Kharkov, he replaced his platoon commander who was unable to fight, and for several days led a defended his sector, not letting the enemy pass through.
+During the fighting around Kharkov, he replaced his platoon commander who was unable to fight, and for several days led and defended his sector, not letting the enemy pass through.
 On one occasion near Izyum-Barvenkovskom he commanded a company of machine gunners that were part of a tank brigade.
 He went on to fight in the Battle of Stalingrad and the Kursk Bulge.

-Upon breaking though enemy defenses on the western bank of the Vistula in January 1945, Artyomenko's battalion captured two rows of enemy trenches, and then with the help of tank crews, made their way to the Polish city of Sochaczew where they attacked an enemy garrison there.
+Upon breaking through enemy defenses on the western bank of the Vistula in January 1945, Artyomenko's battalion captured two rows of enemy trenches, and then with the help of tank crews, made their way to the Polish city of Sochaczew where they attacked an enemy garrison there.

 He was awarded his first gold star on 27 February 1945 for successfully leading his battalion through Warsaw and throughout Poland.
 During the Battle of Berlin he was seriously wounded during the close-quarters fighting.
 After the surrender of Nazi Germany he was awarded the title Hero of the Soviet Union again on 31 May 1945 for his actions in the crossing of the Oder River and Berlin.

 Postwar

 After the end of the war he remained in the Red Army, and from 1946 to 1948 he attended an officer improvement school.
-When he retired in 1955, he was the commissar of the military enlistment office in Odessa.
-After his death on 5 May 1977 he was buried in Odessa at the 2nd Christian cemetery.
+When he retired in 1955, he was the commissar of the military enlistment office in Odesa.
+After his death on 5 May 1977 he was buried in Odesa at the 2nd Christian cemetery.